Gebhard Leberecht von Blücher: Napoleonic Wars

 Following the start of the War of Liberation in the spring of 1813, Blücher was again placed in high command, and he was present at Lützen and Bautzen.
 During the summer truce, he worked on the organisation of the Prussian forces; when the war was resumed, he became commander-in-chief of the Army of Silesia, with August von Gneisenau and Karl von Müffling as his principal staff officers and 40,000 Prussians and 50,000 Russians under his command during the autumn campaign.
 The most conspicuous military quality displayed by Blücher was his unrelenting energy.

 The irresolution and divergence of interests usual in Sixth Coalition armies found in him a restless opponent.
 Knowing that if he could not induce others to co-operate, he was prepared to attempt the task at hand by himself, which often caused other generals to follow his lead.
 He defeated Marshal MacDonald at the Katzbach, and by his victory over Marshal Marmont at Möckern led the way to the decisive defeat of Napoleon at the Battle of the Nations at Leipzig.
 Blücher's own army stormed Leipzig on the evening of the last day of the battle.
 This was the fourth battle between Napoleon and Blücher, and the first that Blücher had won.

-On the day of Möckern (16 October 1813), Blücher was made a field marshal, and after the victory, he pursued the French with his accustomed energy.
+On the day of Möckern (16 October 1813), Blücher was made a field marshal.
+He later earned the nickname "Marshal Forwards" due to his tireless energy.
+And after the victory, he pursued the French with his accustomed energy.
 In the winter of 1813–1814, Blücher, with his chief staff officers, was mainly instrumental in inducing the Coalition sovereigns to carry the war into France itself.